 - Cheerful Child: Andrée Lumière, Auguste's little daughter, who is featured sticking her hand in a goldfish bowl and being fed by her parents.

 - Cool Train: Look at that train!
 It's coming right at the camera, puffing steam!
 Isn't it cool?
+The very first train in a motion picture.

 - Documentary: The non-fictional Lumière films were this, if one defines "documentary" as simply capturing Real Life for a camera.
 They were called "actualities" at the time, and for much of early movie history they were more common than fictional works.